PetrKryslUCSD/FinEtoolsRapidHarmonicVA.jl/README.md

+# FinEtoolsRapidHarmonicVA.jl

-# FinEtoolsRapidHarmonicVA.jl: Using Coherent Node Cluster model reduction for harmonic vibration analysis
+** Using Coherent Node Cluster model reduction for harmonic vibration analysis. **

 The foundation model-reduction algorithm is implemented in [`FinEtoolsRapidEig`](https://github.com/PetrKryslUCSD/FinEtoolsRapidEig.jl).
+Refer to a draft of the forthcoming paper that can be found in the `docs` folder of this repository.

 ## Installation